Seagate Technology (NASDAQ:STX) Releases Q4 2021 Earnings Guidance

-A number of research firms have recently weighed in on STX.
-Wells Fargo & Company lifted their price objective on Seagate Technology from $65.00 to $70.00 and gave the company an equal weight rating in a research report on Thursday, February 25th.
-Susquehanna Bancshares raised Seagate Technology to a neutral rating in a research note on Friday, June 11th.
-Citigroup Inc. 3% Minimum Coupon Principal Protected Based Upon Russell lifted their target price on Seagate Technology from $85.00 to $100.00 and gave the company a neutral rating in a research note on Wednesday, June 9th.
-Mizuho lifted their target price on Seagate Technology from $83.00 to $88.00 and gave the company a neutral rating in a research note on Tuesday, May 18th.
-Finally, Bank of America lifted their target price on Seagate Technology from $107.00 to $120.00 and gave the company a buy rating in a research note on Thursday, May 20th.
-Two equities research analysts have rated the stock with a sell rating, thirteen have given a hold rating and eleven have issued a buy rating to the stock.
-The company presently has a consensus rating of Hold and a consensus price target of $86.17.
+A number of equities research analysts recently commented on the company.
+Craig Hallum lifted their price objective on Seagate Technology from $95.00 to $112.00 and gave the stock a buy rating in a research note on Wednesday, June 9th.
+Mizuho lifted their target price on Seagate Technology from $83.00 to $88.00 and gave the stock a neutral rating in a report on Tuesday, May 18th.
+Zacks Investment Research lowered Seagate Technology from a buy rating to a hold rating and set a $86.00 target price on the stock. in a report on Monday, April 19th.
+Wedbush reiterated a neutral rating and set a $62.00 target price on shares of Seagate Technology in a report on Monday, March 22nd.
+Finally, Loop Capital lifted their target price on Seagate Technology from $90.00 to $100.00 and gave the stock a buy rating in a report on Wednesday, April 21st.
+One research analyst has rated the stock with a sell rating, fourteen have given a hold rating and eleven have given a buy rating to the company.
+The stock has an average rating of Hold and an average target price of $86.17.

 The company also recently announced a quarterly dividend, which will be paid on Wednesday, July 7th.
-Shareholders of record on Wednesday, May 12th will be issued a dividend of $0.67 per share.
+Stockholders of record on Wednesday, May 12th will be given a $0.67 dividend.
+This represents a $2.68 annualized dividend and a dividend yield of 3.05%.
 The ex-dividend date is Tuesday, May 11th.
-This represents a $2.68 dividend on an annualized basis and a dividend yield of 3.10%.
-Seagate Technology’s payout ratio is currently 58.64%.
+Seagate Technology’s payout ratio is 58.64%.

-In related news, Director Stephen J. Luczo sold 100,000 shares of the company’s stock in a transaction that occurred on Monday, April 26th.
+In related news, Director Edward J. Zander sold 12,043 shares of the stock in a transaction that occurred on Thursday, June 10th.
+The stock was sold at an average price of $97.58, for a total transaction of $1,175,155.94.
+Following the sale, the director now owns 20,175 shares of the company’s stock, valued at $1,968,676.50.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which is available at this link.
+Also, Director Stephen J. Luczo sold 100,000 shares of the stock in a transaction that occurred on Monday, April 26th.
 The stock was sold at an average price of $92.13, for a total value of $9,213,000.00.
-The transaction was disclosed in a legal filing with the SEC, which is available at this link.
-Also, CEO William D. Mosley sold 77,754 shares of the stock in a transaction dated Monday, May 3rd.
-The shares were sold at an average price of $92.49, for a total transaction of $7,191,467.46.
 The disclosure for this sale can be found here.
-In the last ninety days, insiders sold 214,322 shares of company stock valued at $19,926,666.
-Insiders own 0.97% of the company’s stock.
+Insiders sold 214,322 shares of company stock worth $19,926,666 in the last ninety days.
+0.97% of the stock is owned by company insiders.

 Seagate Technology Holdings plc provides data storage technology and solutions in Singapore, the United States, the Netherlands, and internationally.
 The company offers hard disk and solid state drives, including serial advanced technology attachment, serial attached SCSI, and non-volatile memory express products; solid state hybrid drives; and storage subsystems.